 - Dippers (fruit, marshmallows, cookies, brownies)

-No you can really use your imagination when it comes to fondue.
+Yes.
+You can really use your imagination when it comes to fondue.
 If dark chocolate is too rich for you, you can use milk chocolate or semi-sweet chocolate.
 You could even do a cookies and cream fondue with some white chocolate and sandwich cookies.
 And who can forget America’s favorite combination of peanut butter and chocolate.
+At the end of the day, it’s the cream that’s most important for chocolate fondue.

 Ahh the possibilities are endless here.
 Fresh fruit like strawberries, bananas and cherries work great as well as things like marshmallows, cookies, shortbread, brownies and cake cubes.